DanySK/Alchemist-quickstart/README.md

 ## The build script

-Let's explain how everything works by looking at the `build.gradle` script.
-First of all, we need to set Alchemist as a dependency, thus you will see something like this:
+Let's explain how things work by looking at the `build.gradle` script.
+First of all, we need to add Alchemist as a dependency, thus you will see something like this:
 ```kotlin
 dependencies {
     implementation("it.unibo.alchemist:alchemist:SOME_ALCHEMIST_VERSION")
 }
 ```
-Nothing special actually.
+With `SOME_ALCHEMIST_VERSION` replaced by the version used, nothing special actually.

 Now, let's look at the `runAlchemist` task, it is a simple gradle task responsible for launching the simulation.
 Let's dissect it:
 ```kotlin